niplav/site/microfiction.md

 ----

-> *making a crucifix*: "Human – Values – Are – Complex, BUT"
+> *making a crucifix*: "Human—Values—Are—Complex, BUT"

 ----